phytest-devs/phytest-nextstrain-example/README.md

 ## Testing

 We have added the following rule to the Snakemake workflow.
 We use phytest to run our tests on the alignment and the tree, outputting a HTML report.
-Only if all out tests past will we continue through the pipeline.
+Only if all our tests past will we continue through the pipeline.

 ```yml
 rule phytest: